NLP-Project-Hopper2/NLP-Project-Hopper2/README.md

 ## Modeling

-* Establish a baseline
+* Establish a baseline using mode
-* Determine evaluation metric
+* Determine evaluation metric: accuracy
 * Build, fit and use models to make predictions
 * Compute evaluation metrics to evaluate models' performance
 * Select best model and use and evaluate on test dataset